-Note The Stream Destination feature is only available for single-site steering and in ISA environments that use Gigabit Ethernet streaming as the streaming mode.
+Note The Stream Destination feature is only available for single-site steering.

 When Vault Redundancy is enabled and at least two Vault Groups are configured and mapped to each other, at least one copy of each content within a group is mirrored to the configured peer group.
 The Vault Redundancy adds the Vault Groups and Vault Redundancy Mapping configuration pages to the Array Level.